All Episodes

 But you know what?

-We've seen it too many times now, and we're on to that trick, and and we just don't fall for it anymore.
+We've seen it too many times now, and we're onto that trick.

 And you're right.

-That uh people reject that kind of uh rhetoric.
+People reject that kind of rhetoric.

 Look, I think at the end of the day, this is a close race.

-And especially if you're in different places of Virginia, if you're in the more southern part, if you're in Norfolk, if you're in any of these areas, you gotta know that there's a part of Northern Virginia that has to been taken over by the deep state left, and uh that has resulted in a a very tough race any time for any Republican.
+And especially if you're in different places of Virginia, if you're in the more southern part, if you're in Norfolk, if you're in any of these areas, you got to know that there's a part of northern Virginia that has been taken over by the deep state left.

 I mean, you've got an establishment that seems incapable of keeping their promises.

-Uh what is your opinion about the battle that's going on there?
+What is your opinion about the battle that's going on there?

 Well, I'm hoping that we get tax relief and they get that done, Sean.

-They've not been cut in forty-five years, and it is time for them to come down and for hardworking Virginians to keep more of our dollars to spend as we see fit.
+And it is time for them to come down and for hardworking Virginians to keep more of our dollars to spend as we see fit.

-And the result of that would not just be higher take home pay for Virginians who have had stagnant wages for way too long.
+And the result of that would not just be higher take-home pay for Virginians who have had stagnant wages for way too long.

 It would also result in a 25% increase in job creation here.

-By the way, that that was the best executive that was the best executive order the president signed when he allows, you know, people that can literally form associations and they too, like big corporations, they can they can buy across state lines, they have all sorts of options, they have the buying power of a big group.
+By the way, that was the best executive order the president signed when he allows people that can literally form associations, and they too, like big corporations, they can buy across state lines.

-And Sean, that competition would bring down prices for consumers.
+And, Sean, that competition would bring down prices for consumers.

 That's good for consumers.

-And you know, look, we have got to ban sanctuary cities in the Commonwealth of Virginia.
+And, you know, look, we have got to ban sanctuary cities in the Commonwealth of Virginia.

 That's a clear choice between me and my opponent.